RosinskaK/autoskup_c/README.md

 Project built in React💙

 When the website owner makes it available online, I will provide the link here 🌐

+## About the Project

+Auto Skup is a commercial project, comprising a two-page website with Home and Contact pages.
+It was built using React, Vite, and MUI for a responsive NavBar, and styled with Sass.
+The application of Flexbox and responsive web design (RWD) ensures the website is highly responsive, appearing well on all devices.

+📱This website is also accessible in a mobile version.

 ## Screenshots